 We are affected by inflation and changing prices primarily through the purchase of raw materials, increased operating costs and expenses, and fluctuations in interest rates.
 The effects of inflation on our net sales and operations have not been material in recent years.
 In recent years, there has been deflationary pressure on selling prices.
-Due to the competitive nature of the children's apparel industry, there is no assurance that this trend will not continue.
 While we have been successful in offsetting such deflationary pressures through product improvements and lower costs with the expansion of our global sourcing network, if deflationary pricing trends outpace our ability to obtain further price reductions from our global suppliers and other cost reduction initiatives, our profitability may be affected.